techidaily/site-win11-tips/source/_posts/efficiently-linking-drives-on-new-windows-version.md

  Remember that enabling network discovery may make your computer more vulnerable to security risks as it allows other devices on the network to access your computer.

- Therefore, it's crucial to ensure that you have a strong password and[customize your default Windows Firewall](https://www.makeuseof.com/windows-firewall-control-guide/) to protect your device in case something goes wrong.
+ Therefore, it's crucial to ensure that you have a strong password and [customize your default Windows Firewall](https://www.makeuseof.com/windows-firewall-control-guide/) to protect your device in case something goes wrong.

 ## 1\.
 Map a Network Drive Using File Explorer